Doubly robust and computationally efficient high-dimensional variable selection: Discussion

 In this paper, we approached the variable selection problem from the dual perspectives of model-X and doubly robust methodologies, focusing on methods with power against broad classes of alternatives.
 We proved the equivalence of the model-X HRT and the doubly robust PCM, extending the bridge between model-X and doubly robust methodologies we established in \citet{Niu2022}.
 This equivalence showed the doubly robust nature of the HRT test, which had not been established before.
 Going beyond drawing connections between these two classes of methodologies, we borrowed ideas from both to propose the significantly faster and equally powerful tPCM test.

 The primary limitation of the tPCM test, as well as of the PCM test and HRT, is that all of these methodologies rely on sample splitting.
-We are not aware of any method that can achieve all four of the properties in Table~\ref{tab:comparison} (doubly robust, powerful against general alternatives, computationally fast, and produces $p$-values for each variable) without sample splitting.
+We are not aware of any method that can achieve all four of the properties in Table~\ref{tab:comparison} without sample splitting.
 Unfortunately, cross-fitting cannot be used in conjunction with sample splitting to boost power in this context, since it leads to dependencies between test statistics from different folds.
 These dependencies can be captured and accounted for by employing the recently proposed rank-transformed subsampling method \citep{Guo2023}, though this method is computationally expensive.
-Sample splitting reduces the power of these methods compared to model-X knockoffs, which does not require sample splitting.
-When $p$-values for each variable are not required, for example when targeting false discovery rate control, model-X knockoffs is more powerful than sample-splitting methods.
+Sample splitting can reduce the power of these methods compared to model-X knockoffs (recall the data analysis in Section~\ref{sec:data-analysis}), which does not require sample splitting.
+If $p$-values for each variable are not required, knockoffs may be preferable to sample-splitting methods.
 We leave it to future work to explore whether there is a method that can achieve all four properties in Table~\ref{tab:comparison} without sample splitting.